Admissions FAQ

 • WHERE CAN WE FIND THE RECOMMENDATION FORM FOR TEACHERS TO FILL OUT?

-• When parents fill out the AISD Common Application they will be prompted to provide the email addresses of up to three teachers (LASA only requires two recommendations, but other programs may ask for a third).
+• When parents fill out the Enroll Austin Application they will be prompted to provide the email addresses of up to three teachers (LASA only requires two recommendations, but other programs may ask for a third).
 A link to the recommendation form will be automatically sent to those teachers.
-Parents may return to the Common Application to see the status of that application.
+Parents may return to the Enroll Austin Application to see the status of that recommendation.
 Once a teacher has submitted a recommendation it will show as complete.

 • THE TEACHER SAYS THEY DID NOT RECEIVE THE LINK TO THE RECOMMENDATION FORM.
 CAN LASA SEND IT DIRECTLY TO THEM?

 • Unfortunately not.
-The link is sent via the Common Application.
-Parents can log back onto the Common Application and re-send the email to the teacher.
+The link is sent via the Enroll Austin Application.
+Parents can log back onto the Enroll Austin Application and re-send the email to the teacher.
 Before they do so, they should double check the spelling of the email.
 The most common reason for missing links is that either the teacher name or domain is misspelled.

 • WHICH TEACHERS CAN SUBMIT A RECOMMENDATION?